 The nearby Minto fault, parallel to and west of the Ranney Hollow fault (Figure 7.1.3), also has apparent left lateral offset but has west-side up motion.
 The lack of intrusives east of the Ranney Hollow fault and the presence of small, possibly sillform intrusives mapped and drilled to the west at the Shorty Creek Cu-Mo prospect (Figure 7.1.3) argue for a west-side up geometry on the Ranney Hollow fault.
 Three-dimensional modeling conducted on the magnetic data in this area suggests the magnetic anomalies are discrete magnetic bodies that appear to be annual to the magnetic low core to the south (Beasley, 2005).
 The cause of these magnetic anomalies in the Hill 1710 to Hill 1890 area (and beyond to the southeast) is uncertain but is most likely related to contact metamorphism around a buried intrusive mass which has undergone magnetite destructive alteration, a common feature in porphyry Cu-Au-Mo systems (Sillitoe, 2010).
 Alternatively, the semi-circular magnetic highs in this area may be derived from Cu±Au magnetite skarn mineralization hosted in Lower Paleozoic carbonate units which dip generally to the south beneath the Wilber Creek flysch.
 These carbonate units are repeated in thrust-bounded packages at the Livengood gold deposit and could provide multiple reactive hosts for Cu-Fe±Au skarn mineralization.
-Based on current information, the Hill 1710 and Hill 1890 target areas appear to be part of a more proximal porphyry Cu-Mo±Au porphyry setting with potential for stockwork Cu-Au-Mo mineralization, proximal Cu-Fe±Au skarn mineralization hosted in Lower Paleozoic carbonate unite area in Lower Paleozoic carbonate areas and cu-Au sulfide mineralization in a contact metamorphic aureole.
+Based on current information, the Hill 1710 and Hill 1890 target areas appear to be part of a more proximal porphyry Cu-Mo±Au porphyry setting with potential for stockwork Cu-Au-Mo mineralization, proximal Cu-Fe±Au skarn mineralization hosted in Lower Paleozoic carbonate and to be part of a more proximal porphyry Cu-Mo±Au porphyry setting with potential for stockwork Cu-Au-Mo mineralization, proximal Cu-Fe±Au skarn mineralization hosted in Lower Paleozoic carbonates and Cu-Au sulfide mineralization in a contact metamorphic aureole.